assareh/tfc-agent/tfc-agent-ecs-multi/README.md

 ```
 Login to TFCB and you should see the admin workspace you just created (default: `admin_ws_agentdemo`)

 3. Once your admin workspace is created it should be linked to your forked repo and configured with this working directory `tfc-agent-ecs-multi/files/create_tfcb_workspaces` pointing to sample IaC that will manage all your workspaces.
-Copy the latest workspace IaC into this base directory to get started.
+The core workspace IaC is in the base directory to get you started.
 Review the *.tf files and optionally update the 'prefix' value to something unique to help idenitfy your demo resources.
 We are leveraging this same repo with a working directory to make the setup easier, but ideally in a real env this would live in its own repo.
 ```
 cd ..
-cp -rf core_workspaces/*.tf .
 git status
-# if you see changes then add, commit, and push.  otherwise skip these steps.
+# if you made changes then add, commit, and push.  otherwise skip these steps.
 git add .
 git commit -m "getting started with core services for IAM and ECS" git push